|As of 2015 this was one of only two original stamp mills still standing in Los Angeles County.|

 You’re looking at one of only two original stamp mills that still exist in Los Angeles County.
 This mill could be as old as 140 years, and it’s amazingly well preserved.
 Stamp mills were expensive to build and were usually dismantled when mines ceased operations, but for some reason this one still remains.
 The only other known standing mill in this county is a two stamp near the Eagle Mine.
 The Eagle is extremely remote and difficult to reach.
 In fact, only a handful of people have seen it in the last 100 years, so the current status of its mill is unknown.
 There was reportedly a third one still standing near Tom Vincent's cabin close to the Big Horn Mine, but it collapsed sometime around 2004.
 It was a single stamp mill.

-UPDATE: I recently spoke to a gentleman in the east fork who had attempted to traverse the ridge from Mt.
+UPDATE: I recently spoke to a gentleman in the East Fork who had attempted to traverse the ridge from Mt.
 Baldy to Iron Mountain.
 He was hiking alone and stated that at one point the terrain had become too dangerous to continue, so he dropped down hoping to walk out via Cow Canyon and Cattle Canyon to the East Fork Road.
 Completely by accident he ended up finding the Eagle Mine.
 I asked if he had seen the stamp mill in front of it, and he told me he saw no sign of it.
-I have no reason to doubt his story, so this would make the Puritan Mine stamp mill truly the last of its kind, at least in Los Angeles County.
+If his story is correct, that would make the Puritan Mine stamp mill truly the last of Los Angeles County's original stamp mills.

 |Most parts appear to be nickel plated and rust is minimal.
 This mill could probably be made functional again.|